The Univalence Principle: Enhanced categories and higher categories

 \begin{example}[$\F$-bicategories] An $\F$-category is a 2-categorical version of an $\M$-category: it can be defined as a 2-category equipped with a subclass of its 1-morphisms called ``tight'', or as a 2-functor that is the identity on objects, injective on 1-cells, and locally fully faithful. $\F$-categories were introduced in~\cite{ls:limlax} to represent 2-categories of algebras for a 2-monad, where the tight morphisms are strict or pseudo algebra morphisms and the loose morphisms are lax or colax ones.

 The analogous weak notion of \emph{$\F$-bicategory} can be defined as a bicategory equipped with a subclass of its 1-morphisms called ``tight'' that is invariant under isomorphism, or as a pseudofunctor that is the identity on objects and locally fully faithful.
 The pseudoalgebras for a pseudomonad together with their pseudo and lax morphisms form an $\F$-bicategory, and likewise for the pseudo and colax morphisms.
 Another example of an $\F$-bicategory is a \emph{proarrow equipment}~\cite{wood:proarrows-i}.

-If we represent an $\F$-bicategory analogously to the second variant of \Cref{eg:m-cat}, we obtain the following signature:
+If we represent an $\F$-bicategory analogously to the second variant of \cref{eg:m-cat}, we obtain the following signature:

-where for readability we omit top-level sorts $A$, $H$, $E$, $L$, $R$, $T_2$, and $I_2$ as in \Cref{eg:bicats} on both the tight (subscript $T$) and the loose (subscript $L$) fragment of the signature.
-We furthermore impose axioms asserting that $F_{2} \rightrightarrows F_{1}$ is a family of pointwise (i.e., for any two $x,y : C_0$) saturated anafunctors (cf.~\Cref{eg:anafunctors}), and that these anafunctors are fully faithful.
+where for readability we omit top-level sorts $A$, $H$, $E$, $L$, $R$, $T_2$, and $I_2$ as in \cref{eg:bicats} on both the tight (subscript $T$) and the loose (subscript $L$) fragment of the signature.
+We furthermore impose axioms asserting that $F_{2} \rightrightarrows F_{1}$ is a family of pointwise (i.e., for any two $x,y : C_0$) saturated anafunctors (cf.~\cref{eg:anafunctors}), and that these anafunctors are fully faithful.
 On $F_{T_1}$ and $F_{I_1}$ we impose the axioms of a family of natural transformations.

 As usual, univalence at $F_{T_1}$, $F_{C_2}$, and $F_{I_1}$ means that these sorts are pointwise propositions.
 Univalence at $F_1$ means that $F_1$ is pointwise a set.
-As per the discussion of \Cref{eg:anafunctors} and \Cref{eg:nat-trans}, the indiscernibilities at $C_{1}$ (in $T$ and $L$) are exactly the isomorphisms; they are not changed by the presence of the functors $F_2 \rightrightarrows F_1$ and natural transformations $F_{T_1}$ and $F_{I_1}$.
+As per the discussion of \cref{eg:anafunctors} and \cref{eg:nat-trans}, the indiscernibilities at $C_{1}$ (in $T$ and $L$) are exactly the isomorphisms; they are not changed by the presence of the functors $F_2 \rightrightarrows F_1$ and natural transformations $F_{T_1}$ and $F_{I_1}$.

 An indiscernibility $a \fiso b$ in $C_0$ consists of \begin{enumerate*} \item a tight adjoint equivalence $\phi_T : a \simeq_T b$, i.e., an adjoint equivalence in the tight fragment of the signature; \item a loose adjoint equivalence $\phi_L : a \simeq_L b$ in the loose fragment of the signature; and \item transport functions for the sorts $F$ corresponding to the family of functors. \end{enumerate*} For instance, we have equivalences $(F_1)_{x,a}(f,g) \simeq (F_1)_{x,b}(\phi_{x\bullet}(f),\phi_{x\bullet}(g))$.
 Since $(F_1)_{a,a}(1_a, 1_a)$, an indiscernibility in particular yields $w : (F_{C_1})_{a,b}(\phi_T, \phi_L)$, meaning that, by saturation of $F$ in the fiber over $a,b$, the equivalence $\phi_L$ is determined by $\phi_T$.
 The other transport functions for $F_1$ are determined in turn by $w : (F_{C_1})_{a,b}(\phi_T, \phi_L)$, since $F_1$ is suitably compatible with 1-composition.
 Similarly, transport at $F_2$ is determined by compatibility of $F_2$ with action in source and target.
 Summarily, an indiscernibility in $C_0$ is exactly an adjoint equivalence internal to the bicategory spanned by the tight fragment (index $T$) of the signature.